-The Women, Peace, and Security Initiative (WPSI) launched in Spring 2016 with a set of exploratory grants and made a second round of grants in Fall 2016.
-The grants in both rounds fall into three strategic approaches:
+The Women, Peace, and Security Initiative (WPSI) launched in Spring 2016 with a set of exploratory grants, with subsequent grant rounds in Fall 2016 and Spring 2017.
+The grants fall into three strategic approaches:

 1) The first aligns messaging on women, peace, and security (WPS) to engage mainstream foreign policy and national security connections, ranging from traditional communications to creative storytelling that illustrates the importance of an inclusive gender lens.